HadasaK1/PRS_PSM/README.md

 * Matches individuals based on:

-  * Classical covariates (e.g., age, sex, smoking status)
+  * Classical covariates (e.g., age, sex, smoking status, BMI).
+You chose the relevant covariance based on your exposure and outcome phenotypes
   * Genetic risk for the exposure phenotype (PRS)
 * Outputs matched datasets for downstream causal inference analysis.
 * Simple command-line interface.